Observing geometry of quantum states in a three-level system: Abstract

 \section{Abstract}

-Geometric characters of physical objects greatly facilitate our understanding of the world.
-Along with the founding of quantum mechanics, of particular interest is the geometry of quantum systems from which many non-classical behaviors arise and exotic properties of the system can be inferred.
-However, there is always the difficulty to illustrate geometry of quantum systems beyond the simplest quantum bit model.
-One approach is to project the state space of quantum systems to the familiar Euclidean space via measurements of observables on the system.
-Here we report the first experiment measuring the geometry of such projections beyond one quantum bit.
-Specifically, we observe the joint numerical ranges of a triple of observables in a three-level photonic system, providing complete classification of the geometric objects.
-We further show that the geometry of different classes reveals ground-state degeneracies of corresponding Hamiltonians, which is related to quantum phases in the thermodynamic limit.
-Our results offer a versatile geometric approach for exploring and utilizing the higher dimensional quantum systems.
+In quantum mechanics, geometry has been demonstrated as a useful tool for inferring non-classical behaviors and exotic properties of quantum systems.
+One standard approach to illustrate the geometry of quantum systems is to project the quantum state space to the Euclidean space via measurements of observables on the system.
+Despite the great success of this method in studying two-level quantum systems (qubits) with the celebrated Bloch sphere representation, there is always the difficulty to reveal the geometry of multi-dimensional quantum systems.
+Here we report the first experiment measuring the geometry of such projections beyond the qubit.
+Specifically, we observe the joint numerical ranges (JNRs) of a triple of observables in a three-level photonic system, providing complete classification of the JNRs.
+We further show that the geometry of different classes reveal ground-state degeneracies of a Hamiltonian as a linear combination of the observables, which is related to quantum phases in the thermodynamic limit.
+Our results offer a versatile geometric approach for exploring the properties of higher-dimensional quantum systems.